AristiPap/Data-Cube/README.md

 Here I preesnt you with the solution of a basic cube made with facts from the AdventureWorks database of Microsoft where I have created all the features described in the above textfiles.
-Finally I composed a descriptive guide on how to setup all the needed tools and all the steps to create your cube and it's features!
+Finally I composed a descriptive guide on how to setup all the needed tools to get you started on creating your own datacube.

 ## Download